dstackai/dstack/docs/docs/reference/server/config.yml.md

 </div>

 Old keys may be deleted once all existing records were updated to re-encrypt sensitive data.
+Encrypted values are prefixed with key names so that DB admins can identify keys used for encryption.

 ??? info "Supported encryption keys"
     Currently, `dstack` supports only `aes` and `identity` (plaintext) encryption keys.